XZiar/RayRenderer/common/README.md

 * **TimeUtil**

-  A util to manage time.
-It's mainly used to be a timer.
+  A utility to provide time query support, mainly used as a timer.

 * **ThreadEx**

-  A wrapper to support some operation in C++/CLI.
-It's designed to be cross-platform but only windows-platform are implemented using Win32 API.
+  A wrapper to support setting or getting thread's information.
+It's designed to be cross-platform but not fully tested.

 * **Wrapper**